AdamKyle/flare/resources/info/rules/section-1.md

 ## Core Rules

-1. There is to be no RMT (Real Money Trade) of any kind in game.
+1. There is to be no RMT (Real Money Trade) of any kind in-game.
 This includes but not limited to: Items, characters, kingdoms, playing your character, managing your kingdoms.
 2. Taking advantage of game bugs, including accessing parts of the game you are not allowed to, and failure to report said bugs can and will get you banned.
 3. Hacking, Cheating, Scripting bots to play for you will also get you banned.
 4. Third party tools of any kind will also get you banned.
 5. Accessing other characters information and not reporting it as a security flaw will get you banned.
-6. No racial slurs or other attacks on anyone for any reason other than playful banter in game (see Free speech above)
+6. No racial slurs or other attacks on anyone for any reason other than playful banter in-game (see Free speech above)

 ## Being Banned and Multiple Accounts